Few-shot Incremental Event Detection: Introduction

 \section{Introduction}

-In modern society, more and more texts are filling people's daily lives.
-The text imply a lot of valid and reflective information about real events \cite{2020-Small-survey}.
-Therefore, how to extract effective information in sentences quickly is an important problem that people pay attention to.
-An event detection task can help classify events, and then people can extract text by event extraction to obtain a summary of the text \cite{2021-AKE-FED}.
-Event detection plays an important role in the monitoring of public opinion, emergency alerts, and intelligence gathering \cite{2019-meta-Extractor-survey}.
-Improving the accuracy of event detection can provide powerful support for downstream tasks like event extraction and knowledge graph construction.
-However, the current event detection task faces two problems in practical applications.
+Texts are increasingly part of daily life, whose sentences contain abundant information \cite{2020-Small-survey}, which we wish to quickly extract.
+Event detection aims to detect trigger words and classify them into specific event types \cite{2021-AKE-FED}.
+This plays an important role in the monitoring of public opinion, emergency alerts, and intelligence gathering \cite{2019-meta-Extractor-survey}.
+To improve the accuracy of event detection can provide powerful support for downstream tasks.